Related ToolsChatgpt

 One unexpected difference: users have strong opinions about GPT-5’s personality.

-On Reddit and Twitter, I’ve seen complaints that GPT-5 feels “colder” and “less creative” than GPT-4o.
+On Reddit and Twitter, complaints abound that GPT-5 feels “colder” and “less creative” than GPT-4o.
 OpenAI tuned GPT-5 for accuracy and reasoning, which apparently made it more formal and less playful.

-My take: It’s true.
-When I ask both models for creative brainstorming, GPT-4o’s suggestions feel more imaginative and exploratory.
-GPT-5 gives me technically sound but less interesting ideas.
+Verdict: It’s true.
+When both models are asked for creative brainstorming, GPT-4o’s suggestions feel more imaginative and exploratory.
+GPT-5 produces technically sound but less interesting ideas.

 If this matters to you: Stick with GPT-4o for creative work, use GPT-5 for technical tasks where accuracy matters more than personality.